 Content is grounded in trauma-aware, heart-centered, culturally-inclusive and resiliency-based therapeutic approaches and is relevant to multiple contexts - whether it be death, illness, divorce, relationship endings, career transitions, substance

-use/recovery, moving, cultural loss, identity changes, major life transitions, and more.
+use/recovery, moving, cultural loss, identity changes, major life transitions, ecological despair and more.

 The practices and skills offered are informed by therapeutic grief theory and practice, Satir

-Transformational Therapy, response-based practice, embodied healing modalities, cultural and feminist studies, and over a decade of first-hand experience supporting and teaching a diversity of people through a diversity of change and loss.
+Transformational Therapy, NARM-informed approaches to healing and trauma, response-based and anti-oppressive practice, somatic and embodied healing modalities, cultural and feminist studies, and over a decade of first-hand experience supporting and teaching a diversity of people through a diversity of change and loss.

 When is the training?

 Course begins Tuesday, September 28th, 2021 with the lesson 1 video released and the first live Welcome call, and ends November 30th with the last live classroom call.
 Students have access to

 Pre-recorded lessons - lesson 1 is released September 28th.